 Pricing & Availability

-All three cameras are available for purchase on Amazon.
-The ProHD Shield sells for $79.99, the UltraHD Shield for $99.99, and the IPM-723S for $69.99.
-The two Shield cameras are available in black and white, while the outdoor camera is available in black, white, and silver.
+All five cameras are available for purchase on Amazon.
+The ProHD Shield sells for $79.99, the UltraHD Shield for $99.99, the ProHD for $79.99, the HDSeries for $59.99, and the IPM-723S for $69.99.
+The two Shield cameras are available in black and white, while the ProHD, HDSeries, and the outdoor camera are available in black, white, and silver.